monkeyscage/d20/README.md

 Keep in mind that I didn't still face the problem of randomness.
 It is a big problem, but is still secondary in this "research".

+# NOTE #
+In this vision, if I decide to attack you, you don't need to be online.
+At the same time, the attacker is the one spending gas.

 # PLAYERS #